Disputes and mediation

 Law Society programs

-Law Society Mediation Program – confidential, face-to-face mediation sessions conducted by experienced, highly-trained solicitors.
+Law Society Mediation Program – confidential, face-to-face mediation sessions conducted by experienced mediators appointed to the Law Society Mediators Panel.

-Law Society's Rules for Expert Determination – resolution of disputes based upon the decision of an independent third party, the Expert.
+Law Society's Rules for Expert Determination – resolution of disputes based upon the decision of an independent third party.

 Conveyancing Dispute Resolution Scheme – receive determinations about conveyancing disputes from the Law Society’s Property Law Committee.